inetsys/pdftk-aws-lambda/README.md

 * **LD_LIBRARY_PATH** includes `/opt/lib`
 * **PATH** includes `/opt/bin`

-The ZIP file resulting from executing `make` in this package will store both binary files under the corresponding directories, so it is ready to use system wide.
+The ZIP file resulting from executing `make` in this package will store the binary files under `bin`, so it is ready to use system wide.

 ### Usage